One of the most common questions I hear from new cat (or dog) parents is:

 Several stray animals are shot, poisoned, mutilated, set on fire, tortured, or killed in other painful ways.

 Generally, the major health benefit would be the prevention of sexually transmitted diseases like feline immunodeficiency virus.
-To be specific, your female cats won’t have any risk of developing uterine infections and breast tumors which are cancerous in about 90% of cats.
+To be specific, females won’t have any risk of developing uterine infections and breast tumors which are cancerous in about 90% of cats.

-In male cats, you will eliminate the risk of having testicular and prostate-related health problems.
+In males, you will eliminate the risk of having testicular and prostate-related health problems.

 Female kitties often go into heat four to five days in three weeks during the breeding season and to call for mates, they yowl and urinate more frequently around the house.